David Strang Limited Building (Former)

 24th November 1983

 Extent of List Entry

-The extent includes the land described as Lot 1 DP 7339 (CT SLA4/7), Southland Land District, and the building known as David Strang Limited Building (Former), thereon.
+The extent includes the land described as Lot 1 DP 7339 (RT SLA4/7), Southland Land District, and the building known as David Strang Limited Building (Former), thereon.

 The David Strang Ltd Building (Former) was built in 1912 for Invercargill’s successful coffee and spice merchant David Strang.
 It is of historical significance for its association with Strang - a pioneering and innovative coffee manufacturer who may have developed the world’s first instant coffee.
 The building’s size and ornate detailing reflect the success of Strang’s business.

 David Strang (1847-1916) became one of Invercargill’s most successful businessmen.
 He set up ‘David Strang, Coffee and Spice Works’ at 118 Esk Street in 1872.
 Born in Glasgow, Strang worked in a coffee warehouse before moving to New Zealand in 1863.
 He first sold his products locally and later developed a national, and then international following.
 Strang’s coffee and spices won awards at exhibitions in Christchurch, Auckland, Sydney, Melbourne and Adelaide.
 Local newspapers were enthusiastic: ‘Coffee has many qualities in its favour.
 It does not retard the action of the bowels… [it] allays the sensation of hunger; has an exhilarating and refreshing effect, and conspires to a diminution in the amount of wear and tear, or waste of the animal economy…’ On 28 January 1890, Strang patented ‘Strang’s Patent Soluble Dry Coffee-powder’ which could be made instantly with boiling water.
 Strang’s powder seems to have been the first commercially available instant coffee in the world.
 David’s son James joined the business on leaving school.
 Later David moved the business to a warehouse in an old boarding house at 100 Esk Street.